RitchieLab/Gene-level-statistical-colocalization/README.md

 This code can conduct statistical colocalization between GWAS-significant SNPs and the corresponding eQTLs (for a given tissue) on a gene-by-gene basis.
-This is ideally suited for situations in which we have a set of genes and tissues of interest (e.g. obtained from running Transcriptome wide Association Studies).
+This is ideally suited for situations in which we have a set of genes and tissues of interest (e.g. obtained from running Transcriptome wide Association Studies) and corresponding gene-expression and GWAS summary statistics.

 There is no required version of R, but R (>=3.5.0) is preferred.